DennisDean/SleepScienceViewer4/README.md

 ### Annotation
 - Overlay annotations directly on signals in both the main and signal views

-### Noise Mask Enhancements
-- Export epoch-level noise masks for more granular data review

 ### Noise Mask Interaction
 - Write noise masks to the marking section for visual inspection and review
 - Display noise masks alongside spectrograms for improved interpretation

-### Open-Source Visualization
-- Automate the generation of publication-quality spectrogram, average, and band plots using open-source tools that provide functionality similar to Origin

 ## Getting Started